helbing/astrojs-aws/packages/adapter/README.md

 **Type:** `boolean`

 The adapter is use [Lambda](https://aws.amazon.com/lambda/) by default.
-When `isEdge` set to true, it means the adapter will use [Lambda@Edge](https://aws.amazon.com/lambda/edge/), and meanwhile, you need to knows the Lambda@Edge has it [limitations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html).
+When `isEdge` set to true, it means the adapter will use [Lambda@Edge](https://aws.amazon.com/lambda/edge/), and meanwhile, you need to knows the Lambda@Edge has its [limitations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html).

 ### binaryMediaTypes